zaarcvon/GPlates_video/README.md

 # GPlates_video
 Simple script that makes video from a set of GPlates images.

 This is my first GitHub project.
-I would appreciate if someone helped me with improving it.
+I would appreciate if someone help me with improving it.

+For now has only one function:
+    reconstruction_to_video

 The input is a set of images, exported as screenshots or colour rasters.
-The name of an each image has to contain reconstruction time of a frame (rounded to the closiest integer) - %d in GPlates export settings
+The name of an each image has to contain reconstruction time of a frame (rounded to integer) - %d in GPlates export settings

 The output is a video in avi format.

 **Signature:**

 ```
-reconstructions_to_video(images_folder='images', output_video='GPlates_reconstruction.avi',fps=15,descending=True)
+reconstruction_to_video(images_folder='images', output_video='GPlates_reconstruction.avi',fps=15,descending=True)
 ```

 **Parameters:**